We are sad to say Sally passed away in 2017. You can read her obituary by clicking here

-Sally remains involved in voluntary work with the League of Jewish Women; She formed her local Northwood group in 1960, is still actively involved on the committee and was made an Honorary Life member of the League’s Council in 1983 for her work.
+Sally remained involved in voluntary work with the League of Jewish Women; She formed her local Northwood group in 1960, is still actively involved on the committee and was made an Honorary Life Member of the League’s Council in 1983 for her work.

-The loss of her husband Arthur of 52 years in 2009 has not stopped her enthusiasm.
-Sally has been encouraged by the many who have contacted her for information since the publication of her book; the great interest it has created, the amazing history of the Fitzroy with its historical ongoing story made Sally feel the time was ripe to re launch her book again.
-Peter Deluliis’s the current Fitzroy’s manager’s fervor for this tavern together with Samual Smith’s great plans in 2015 to bring the tavern back to its golden era of the 30’s; and with the launch of an exciting new Musical production by Celine Hispiche and based on one of the early Fitzrovians life, Betty May known as The Tiger Woman, who befriended Sally’s mother and used to help with the children’s outings, is extremely thrilling.
+The loss of her husband Arthur of 52 years in 2009 had not stopped her enthusiasm.
+Sally was encouraged by the many who contacted her for information since the publication; the great interest it has created, the amazing history of the Fitzroy with its historical ongoing story made Sally feel the time was ripe to relaunch her book again.

 We thank all those who bought a copy of the book through this site.